-- Nearly 9,000 are security directors, managers, consultants and related staff.
+- More than 9,300 are security directors, managers, consultants and related staff.

 - More than 2,600 CISAs are CEOs, CFOs or equivalent executives.

-- The Australian Signals Directorate listed CISA as a prerequisite for their Information Security Registered Assessor Program.
+- The Australian Signals Directorate listed CISA as a prerequisite for its Information Security Registered Assessor Program.

-- CISA is listed as being tied for the fifth “highest paying” certification in Foote Partners IT Skills and Certifications Pay Index™ (ITSCPI) for 1 April 2013 - 1 July 2013.
+- CISA is listed among the highest-paying certifications in Foote Partners IT Skills and Certifications Pay Index™ (ITSCPI) for 1 July 2013 - 1 October 2013.